 Saturday: Depart for Sukarame at 0530; 35 minutes by car from the resort.
 Sukarame sits astride the upper Cimaja river which features steam vents.
 Gold mining is a local industry.

 Ascend north through pristine rural West Java arriving 3 hours later at Ciptarasa, a traditional (Kesepuhan) village right on the edge of Gunung Halimun National Park.

 Descend south east to Pangguyangan crossing tributaries of the Cimaja river, then south west to return to Sukarame.
 The hike passes beautiful rice terraces, rubber, clove and banana plantations.
 We see aren palm sugar tapping and trunk fibre (injuk) harvesting, local animal husbandry, and other agricultural practices.

-The walk takes 7-8 hours.
+The walk takes about 8 hours.
 Return to Ocean Queen, spend the rest of the day at the resort.
 Suitable for families with older children.